sharan-chunchur/to_do_app/README.md

 -- view to-do list

--- click check mark to mark as completed and activity will be striked
+-- click check box to mark as completed and activity will be striked

 -- click on add button to add new activity to list